-- You are responsible for making the initial contact before or immediately after the semester begins with the appropriate DSS advisor. - It is your responsibility to bring relevant information, such as recent documentation of your disability, to the initial contact. - You must visit the DSS office in person and request Accommodation Request Forms for your instructors every semester. - You are responsible for notifying your DSS representative if you need more, fewer, or revised forms for your instructors. - If you are requesting to take an exam in the Testing Center, it is up to you to submit the proper request via SAM.
-Requests should be submitted at least two weeks in advance of the test date. - If you have testing accommodations, it is up to YOU to remind the instructor at least 48 hours (2 days) in advance of the test so accommodations can be arranged. - If receiving "lecture notes" is one of your accommodations, then you are responsible for making any copies of the notes that are necessary.
+- You are responsible for making the initial contact before or immediately after the semester begins with the appropriate DSS counselor. - It is your responsibility to bring relevant information, such as recent documentation of your disability, to the initial contact. - You must visit the DSS office in person and request Accommodation Request Forms for your instructors each and every semester. - You are responsible for notifying your DSS representative if you need more, fewer, or modified forms for your instructors. - If you are requesting to take an exam in the Student Success Center, it is up to you to fill out the proper form and have it approved by your instructor before turning it in to the DSS office.
+Requests should be submitted at least one week in advance of the test date. - If you have testing accommodations, it is up to YOU to remind the instructor at least 48 hours (2 days) in advance of the test so accommodations can be arranged. - If receiving "lecture notes" is one of your accommodations, then you are responsible for making any copies of the notes that are necessary.
 The only responsibility of the instructor is making the notes available to you. - If you are not receiving all of your accommodations, it is your responsibility to let your DSS representative know immediately after the incident has occurred.